-Here is the Political Checklist with Christina, Gwen and Judy.
-They outlined how Romney advisers view what needs to happen during the convention this week.
+- Here is the Political Checklist with Christina, Gwen and Judy.
+They outlined how Romney advisors view what needs to happen during the convention this week.

 @gstephanopoulos that he’s not altering his speech tonight in light of Isaac’s threat to Gulf Coast.